 A few of my favorite things…apricots, ginger, walnuts.
 Folded together in a crunchy Apricot Ginger Biscotti, this biscotti recipe travels well so are good to send or take along as a snack!

-Girl Scout ready
+I’m Girl Scout ready

 Like a Troop 838 Girl Scout, I come prepared.
 Cooking badge, circa…let’s see, that was a few years ago.
 But you see I earned my cooking badge!

 Back to being prepared…I keep a few foods on hand that are quick to assemble to stash in my briefcase.
-I also carry an empty water bottle to fill once I pass through security.

-My go-to travel snacks
+My favorite, easy travel snacks

 Apricot Ginger Biscotti recipe